 But what exactly is an Alberta Clipper?

-According to the National Oceanic and Atmospheric Administration (NOAA), an Alberta Clipper is a fast-moving low-pressure system that moves southeast out of the province through the US Plains, Midwest, and Great Lakes region and usually occurs during the winter.
+According to the National Oceanic and Atmospheric Administration (NOAA), an Alberta Clipper is a fast-moving low-pressure system that moves southeast out of the province through the US Plains, Midwest, and Great Lakes region and usually occurs during the winter, specifically during December and January.

 Sometimes Alberta Clippers can produce a large snowfall, rapidly intensify off the east coast of the United States once the storm taps the relatively warm, moist air over the Atlantic Ocean, or cross over the Great Lakes.